Viju-DevOps/DevOps/README.md

  >Troubleshoot and resolve potential connectivity issues using SSH to access the server.
 Could you identify and address any issues hindering successful server access?
 Server IP, Username, and Password will be provided.

-2. Determine the server's OS version, available disk space, memory usage, CPU details, and architecture.
+2. Determine the server's OS version, available disk space, memory usage, CPU details, architecture and find the process ID of a service running or port 80

- >Retrieve information about the server's operating system version, disk space availability, memory usage, and CPU details.
+ >Retrieve information about the server's operating system version, disk space availability, memory usage, and CPU details, also find the process ID of a service running or port 80

 3. Troubleshoot and debug issues related to the Nginx website.